phunkie

 Functor Operations

-Function1 implements the Functor type class:
+Function1 implements the Functor type class, allowing you to map over the function’s output:

 $f = Function1(fn($x) => $x + 1);

-// Map over the output
+// Map over the output (same as andThen for functions)

 $g = $f->map(fn($x) => $x * 2);